 The militia arose from the posse comitatus and when properly formed is in fact the people themselves and includes all men capable of bearing arms.
 The posse comitatus was generally understood to constitute the law enforcement of the "County."
 When order was threatened, the “sheriff,” would raise the "hue and cry," and all citizens who heard it were bound to render assistance in apprehending a criminal or maintaining law and order.
 As per 10 U.S. Code §246, the Militia’s composition and classes consist of all able-bodied males at least 17 years of age who are, or who have made a declaration of intention to become, citizens of the United States and of female citizens of the United States constitute the unorganized militia, which consists of the members of the militia who are not members of the National Guard or the Naval Militia.

-We are organizing militias in all 3,133 U.S. Counties as per 10 United States Code §246 under the auspices of the Sheriff.
+We are educating Americans on lawfully and peacefully organizing militias in all 3,133 U.S. Counties as per 10 United States Code §246 under the auspices of the Sheriff.
 Every able-bodied person should join.
 Each County militia will organize under uniform established rules, regulations, and resolutions.
 Each County Militia will be free and independent under the County Sheriff.
 We will have regular national meetings to assist the members of every county to organize, educate and properly form lawfully.
 All militia members are encouraged to enroll in our (1) “Government by Consent Course.”(2) FREE "Militia of the Several States Course" and (3) "Civics Course."
 You can enrole in thse courses under the "Courses Tab."

 Existing militias are encouraged to join and assist in this national effort.